October 7, 2020 | 7 min read

 6. Do tax circumstances change over time?

 Your tax situation, regardless of specific circumstances, will certain change as the years go by.
-Even though you are a young, single Millennial professional with no attachments today, that may very well not be the case down the line.
+Even though you are a young, single millennial professional with no attachments today, that may very well not be the case down the line.

-Even if you never get married of have children, which would disallow usage of the 1040EZ all by themselves, there is also your career to consider.
+Even if you never get married or have children, which would disallow usage of the 1040EZ all by themselves, there is also your career to consider.
 As your experience and value increase, so too will your salary.
 Once it hits the 1040EZ income limit of $100,000, then you’ll be barred from using the form just the same.

 As you begin to use new and more detailed forms, fiscal responsibility might dictate that rather than continuing to accept the standard deduction, an itemized accounting could be more prudent.
 This is especially true for business owners, freelance consultants, and those who travel internationally for work, as those professions’ fiscal reality is not nearly as cut-and-dry as a $75,000 annual salary with an accompanying W-2 form.